Logo

 📝 Definition

-**Dividend Snowball Effect** is a wealth-building phenomenon where an investor reinvests their dividend payouts to purchase additional shares of stock.
-This creates a virtuous cycle: 1.
-More shares lead to 2. higher dividend payments, which are then used to 3. buy even more shares.
-Over time, the **Dividend Snowball Effect** leverages the power of compound interest, causing the portfolio's value and income stream to grow exponentially.
-This strategy is the cornerstone of long-term dividend growth investing.
+The Dividend Snowball Effect is a wealth-building phenomenon where an investor reinvests their dividend payouts to purchase additional shares of stock.
+This creates a virtuous cycle where more shares lead to higher dividend payments, which are then used to buy even more shares.

 In Simple Terms